Hagb/IPv6Map/README.md

 This DLL makes IPv4-only programs use dual-stack UDP socket, and maps IPv6 addresses to IPv4 for them.

+It is inspired by [Autopunch](https://github.com/delthas/autopunch/), and uses many codes from that.

-It is still in early development.
+Still in early development.
 Use at your risk.

-It is inspired by [Autopunch](https://github.com/delthas/autopunch/), and uses many codes from that.

 ## How to use